nkinnan/esphome-pace-bms/README.md

 ```
 ~25xx46xxxxxxxx\r
 ```
 The first number, the 20 or the 25 at the beginning (it may be a different number, more on that in a moment) is the protocol version your BMS is speaking.
-The second number is your battery chemistry.
+The second number (after two x's) is your battery chemistry.
 Put both of them into your config YAML (you can skip battery_chemistry if it was 46 as expected since that is the default value):

 ```yaml